-4.4 The Great Harbour Masterplan considers social and economic sustainability through NAC's Community Wealth Building Strategy 2020-2025.
-As a regeneration and place-making project, Great Harbour aims to tackle inequalities derived from the area's high levels of multiple deprivation, through enhancement and improved connectivity, improving safe public access to and the enjoyment of the waterfront and green spaces and also key attractions, preserving local heritage and creating new attractions.
+4.4 The Great Harbour Masterplan considers social and economic sustainability.
+As a regeneration and placemaking project, Great Harbour aims to tackle inequalities derived from the area's high levels of multiple deprivation, through enhancement, improved connections and safe public access to the harbourside, the beach, green spaces, local heritage and new attractions, for the enjoyment of the local community and visitors.
+Economic opportunities will also derive from the Masterplan.